MaskingTechnology/jitar/documentation/06_building_applications.md

 Time to dive in!
 The example is a simple contact list.
 We've excluded some files for brevity, but the full code can be found on [GitHub](https://github.com/MaskingTechnology/jitar){:target="_blank"}.

+{:.alert-info}
+We also provide a plugin for [Vite](https://vitejs.dev/){:target="_blank"} that makes it easy to add Jitar to any React, Angular, Vue, etc. application.
+See it's [Readme](https://github.com/MaskingTechnology/jitar/tree/main/plugins/vite) for more information.
+The example below does not use the plugin to fully demonstrate how the startClient hook works.

 Let's start with setting up the client.
 To keep things simple, we use a CDN for importing React.

 {:.filename}